Comeback (sports): Regular season

-At American Airlines Center, the Lakers were trailing by a score of 18-45 5 minutes into the 2nd Quarter.
+At American Airlines Center, the Lakers were trailing by a score of 18–45 5 minutes into the 2nd Quarter.
 Vanderbilt sparked the comeback and had a great defensive game with 17 rebounds.
-At halftime they were down 47-61, 13 points less.
+At halftime they were down 47–61, 13 points less.
 Anthony Davis led the comeback with 30 points and 15 rebounds.
-A late foul call led to Dennis Schröder making a freethrow and sealing the comeback as the Lakers won 111-108.
+A late foul call led to Dennis Schröder making a free throw and sealing the comeback as the Lakers won 111–108.